mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 To integrate with AWS Secrets Manager and authenticate with your AWS account, do the following:

+1. If your AWS account requires an MFA token to authenticate, make sure you have the [`iam:listMFADevices` permission](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListMFADevices.html) in the [identity-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) associated with your AWS user.
+This enables Postman to check if your AWS account has MFA enabled, and then prompt you to enter your MFA token.
 1. [Open your Postman Vault](/docs/sending-requests/postman-vault/postman-vault-secrets/#access-your-postman-vault), then select <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> **Settings** in the top right.
 Optionally, you can create the integration when you [add a vault secret](/docs/sending-requests/postman-vault/postman-vault-secrets/#add-sensitive-data-as-vault-secrets).
 1. Select **Connect** next to **AWS Secrets Manager**.
 1. You'll be prompted to authorize Postman to access your AWS account.
 If you need to manually authorize Postman, enter the following on the **Authenticate AWS Secrets Manager** window: